Rapid action needed to halt malaria in Greece, say scientists

 Malaria, which causes high fever and chills and kills hundreds of thousands of people a year worldwide, was once endemic in Greece but was officially eliminated in 1974.

-Most cases since then have been imported by travellers, mainly from Africa and Asia.
+Most cases since then have been imported by travelers, mainly from Africa and Asia.

 But Greece has established populations of potentially malarial mosquito species, and last year, 40 cases of locally-acquired malaria were reported, mainly in Lakonia and Attica.